Table Of Contents

 Big Sur is the perfect place for all your California, moody beach vibes.
 It offers everything a PNW coastal elopement promises but with a California flare.
 It is a gorgeous, rugged stretch of California’s coastline with sheer seaside cliffs, greenery that pops against the beautiful crystal blue water, and the most epic hiking and camping you can find.
 Hike down the McWay Waterfall Trail, and get married in front of an 80 foot waterfall by the beach.
 Or, stand up on the cliffside and get married with the views of the beach below.
 Either way, a Big Sur elopement is seriously beautiful and that makes it one of the best places to elope.

-California is famous for it’s protected, and seriously stunning Redwood forest. these towering trees will make you feel so tiny and at peace.
+California is famous for its protected, and seriously stunning Redwood forest. these towering trees will make you feel so tiny and at peace.
+The trees towers over you, ancient and wise, and the park itself makes you feel peaceful contemplative.
+If the ancient forest look is on the books for your elopement, then the Redwood Forest is where you need to go!